Ekaṁ samayaṁ bhagavā ayujjhāyaṁ viharati gaṅgāya nadiyā tīre. Tatra kho bhagavā bhikkhū āmantesi:

 As one reflects on them,

-Thoroughly examines them;
+wisely examines them;

-To one who sees them thus.
+when one sees them thoroughly.

 Imañca kāyaṁ ārabbha,